Hero Image

 • To edit an existing project, click on the Project link in the top menu of Project Board, then click on the blue Edit link in the tile of the project which you would like to edit.

 Projects describe at a high level the research & extension work that you are doing in your Cooperative Extension appointment.
-They also help ANR plan and report qualifying multi-state and integrated activities, and thus comply with federal mandates to collaborate with other land grant institutions.
+You can report grants as a project, or several grants as part of one umbrella project.
+Reporting projects also help ANR plan and report qualifying multi-state and integrated activities, and thus comply with federal mandates to collaborate with other land grant institutions.
 Projects will be searchable by others in ANR in the "Explore" feature of Project Board, which will hopefully facilitate collaboration and inform advocacy efforts.

 Add and update descriptions of projects to describe the goals and methods for each project.
 Do NOT report outcomes by project; report your outcomes in the themes narrative.